JohannD2/JohannD2/README.md

 # Johann Darbas

-I am Johann from France.
-Accomplished sales manager with excellent planning and problem-solving abilities, I spent more than a decade in China working in sales, business development and marketing.
+As an accomplished sales manager with excellent planning and problem-solving abilities, I spent more than a decade in China working in sales, business development and marketing.

 Reassigned at home during the Covid19 epidemic early 2020, I started learning HTML, CSS and Javascript on my own.
 I, then, grew a passion for coding and the web.
 Later, I expanded my stack by learning Node, React, Next and getting familiar with the MERN stack.